mandeep-mahra/interactly-task/README.md

 # ReactFlow Graph Editor

-This project is a simple web application developed using ReactJS and Redux, utilizing the reactflow.dev library to create a graph editor.
+This project is a simple web application developed using ReactJS, utilizing the reactflow.dev library to create a graph editor.
 The application allows users to create, update, and delete nodes and branches within a graph.

 ## Features